labordata/labordata.github.io/_posts/2023-01-06-state-foia.md

-State and local government workers make up about [40% of the total unionized workforce](https://www.bls.gov/news.release/pdf/union2.pdf) in the Unitd States, but we don't have access to current data about organizing in these sectors.
+State and local government workers make up about [40% of the total unionized workforce](https://www.bls.gov/news.release/pdf/union2.pdf) in the United States, but we don't have access to current data about organizing in these sectors.

-For these state and local governments, the only official data sources for information about petitions for election, certification elections, and representation certifications are the [over 40 state and local labor boards](https://docs.google.com/spreadsheets/d/1a7XtwA8-Y-1p5kK6sFLwSoNeeQm1FAl4IGB5FZm8oRA/edit#gid=0).
+For state and local governments, the only official data sources for information about petitions for election, certification elections, and representation certifications are the [over 40 state and local labor boards](https://docs.google.com/spreadsheets/d/1a7XtwA8-Y-1p5kK6sFLwSoNeeQm1FAl4IGB5FZm8oRA/edit#gid=0).

-Kate Bronfenbrenner has undertaken the daunting task of collection the information about organizing activity from all these sources.
+Kate Bronfenbrenner has undertaken the daunting task of collection the data about organizing activity from all these sources.
 Twice.
 The results of her first data collection are presented in detail in the 1995 report [*Union organizing in the public sector : an analysis of state and local